MDAnalysis/UserGuide/doc/source/universe.rst

 Guessing topology attributes
 ----------------------------

 MDAnalysis can guess two kinds of information.
 Sometimes MDAnalysis guesses information instead of reading it from certain file formats, which can lead to mistakes such as assigning atoms the wrong element or charge.
-See :ref:`the available topology parsers <topology-parsers-label>` for a case-by-case breakdown of which atom properties MDAnalysis guesses for each format.
-See :ref:`guessing-label` for how attributes are guessed, and :ref:`topologyattr-defaults-label` for which attributes have default values.
+See :ref:`the available topology parsers <topology-parsers>` for a case-by-case breakdown of which atom properties MDAnalysis guesses for each format.
+See :ref:`guessing` for how attributes are guessed, and :ref:`topologyattr-defaults` for which attributes have default values.

-.. _universe-properties-label:
+.. _universe-properties:

 -------------------------------
 Universe properties and methods